What is Google Ads conversion tracking?

 And these are some of the methods you can use to add Google Ads conversion tracking on your lead generation form.

 Want to learn more about 123 Form Builder?
-There’s a free plan waiting for you – try it out now!
+There’s a free plan waiting for you – try it out now and get your data management strategy to a higher level!

 What conversion tracking method worked for you?
 Feel free to comment below.